cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 * Exploration of Go for cloud computing
 * Demonstrate knowledge of clouds while developing a significant project
-* Explore state-of-the-art cloud technologies and services while providing a tutorial and summary and commenting on its use for the cloud
+* Explore state-of-the-art cloud technologies and services while providing a section and summary and commenting on its use for the cloud
 * Learn how edge computing is enhancing cloud services and infrastructure